 29. Gather aluminum cans.
 If your state has a deposit, return them, or sell them to a metal dealer.
 Ditto with bottles, if your state has a deposit.
 Just don’t cross state lines with those recyclables…it’s illegal.

 30. Sell your blood plasma.
 You’ll need to be in good health, and not afraid of needles.
-You can make up to $35 per sale, and you can sell plasma up to twice a week.
+You can make up to $50 per sale (probably more in some markets), and you can sell plasma up to twice a week.
+But my doctor friends don’t recommend you do it that often, or not for very long.
+They recommend maybe once a month.
+(I am not a doctor!)

 31. Sell stuff on Craigslist or your local area Facebook buy/sell page.